Augmenting Iterative Trajectory for Bilevel Optimization: Methodology, Analysis and Extensions: Theoretical Analysis

 \begin{asu} We make following standing assumptions throughout this subsection: \begin{itemize} \item[(1)] $F, \nabla_\y F, f, \nabla_\y f$ are continuous functions on $\X\times\mathbb{R}^m$. \item[(2)] $F(\x,\cdot) : \mathbb{R}^m \rightarrow \mathbb{R}$ is $L_F$-smooth, convex and bounded below by $M_0$ for any $\x\in \X$. \item[(3)] $f(\x,\cdot) : \mathbb{R}^m \rightarrow \mathbb{R}$ is $L_f$-smooth and convex for any $\x\in \X$. $f(\x,\y)$ is level-bounded in $\y$ uniformly in $\x\in\X$ \item[(4)] $\X$, $\Y$ and $ \mathcal{Z}$ are compact sets, and $\Y$ is a convex set. \item[(5)] $\hat{\S}(\x) := \mathrm{argmin}_{\y } \{F(\x,\y), \ s.t. \ \y \in \Y \cap \S(\x) \} $ is nonempty for all $\x \in \X$. \item[(6)] $g(\z)$ is continuous on $\mathcal{Z}$. \end{itemize} \end{asu}

-Assumption \ref{assum:convex} is standard for convex BLOs in the related literature, which is satisfied for the convex BLO numerical example given in Section~\ref{numerical_results}.
+Assumptions~\ref{assum:convex}(1–3), concerning the boundedness and smoothness of the problem functions, are standard in the literature on convex BLOs; see, e.g., \cite{liu2020generic,grazzi2020iteration,ji2021bilevel}.
+Assumption~\ref{assum:convex}(5) ensures the well-definedness of the problem.
+Moreover, all conditions in Assumption~\ref{assum:convex} are satisfied for the convex BLO numerical example presented in Section~\ref{numerical_results}.
 Before presenting the convergence result, we recall the auxiliary function $ \varphi_K(\x, \z) = F(\x,\y_K(\x,\z))$, and rewrite the approximation problem in Eq.~\eqref{eq:upper_varphiK} into the following compact form,

 We propose following two essential properties for general schematic iterative module $\mathcal{T}_k(\x,\cdot)$ for the convergence analysis: \begin{enumerate} \item[(1)]\textbf{UL property with IA:} For each $\x \in \mathcal{X}$, $\z \in \mathcal{Z}$,